claudiuconstantin/forest-time-jekyll/about.md

 Welcome to **gaboratorium blog** — the place for Web Development and Cloud Computing tutorials written by me.
 My name is Gábor Pintér and I am a 26-year-old full-stack web developer living in Copenhagen, Denmark.

 The purpose of the blog is to share the professional knowledge and experience I gain or have with people who are interested in software engineering.
 Secondly, it is also a great way of practicing self-improvement and self-expression.
-The blog has been designed with special care of typography, colors and symmetry.
+The blog has been designed with special care of typography, vertical-rhythm, colors and symmetry.

 {% include image.html file="copenhagen.jpg" alt="Photo by Carlo Villarica (@sobermusings) from Unsplash" %}